 Dealing with a toxic person in your life can be difficult, but you need to draw some boundaries.

 We have all come across at least one toxic person in our lives.
 What we may have not yet figured out is how to deal with toxic people.
 People who do not care about others, pit one friend against the other, gaslight people, spread rumors, manipulate, and try to control you – these are all toxic personality traits.
 Anyone can be toxic – a partner, parents, adult children, relatives, colleagues, bosses, and even friends!
 These people leave you emotionally drained whenever you talk to them.
 But before you label them as toxic, it is good to understand what such behavior entails.
 This post takes a deep dive into the signs of toxic people.
 Read on to get all the information you need.

 Who Is A Toxic Person?

 A toxic person is someone who is abusive, emotionally unhealthy, and unsupportive.
-It is not easy to spot the toxic person.
-The danger lies in their subtlety – and the way they use that classic response, ‘It is not their fault, it’s mine.’
+It is not always easy to spot a toxic person.
+The danger lies in their subtlety – and the way they use that classic response, ‘It is not my fault, it’s yours.’
 They will have you questioning your ‘oversensitivity,’ your ‘over-reactiveness,’ and your ‘tendency to misinterpret.’
 If you are the one who’s always getting hurt or continuously adjusting your own acts and behavior to avoid them being ‘attacked,’ chances are that it is not really your fault – it is very much theirs.